-Imagine a standard pocket calculator you use to calculate two expenses:
+Let’s begin with a simple example of test validation.
+Imagine a standard pocket calculator that you use to add two numbers:

-- With respect to test validation, the answer is simple.
-The manufacturer of the pocket calculator needs to guarantee that not only THIS result is correct, but also all other results.
-From the simplest addition to any other complex built-in mathematical formula.
+However, the manufacturer of the pocket calculator needs to guarantee that not only this result is correct, but also all other results, from the simplest addition to any other complex built-in mathematical formula.

 This is where test validation comes into play.
-By means of automated testing, the pocket calculator manufacturer can cover as many different calculations with different input data and results as necessary in order to prove that the calculator works correctly.
+Automated testing makes it possible to cover as many different calculations with different input data and results as necessary in order to prove that the calculator works correctly.